CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 #### INF.3.A7 Removing and Disabling Unnecessary Lines

 When power cables are no longer needed, they should be removed properly and completely.
-Afterwards, the fireboards MUST be closed professionally.
+Subsequently, the fireboards MUST be closed professionally.
 Cabling, which can be usefully used as reserve with the existing technology, SHOULD be maintained in an operable state.
 Such cables MUST be marked accordingly at least at the end points.
 Basically, an overview of cables that are no longer needed should be set up and the deactivation or dismantling / removal of the cables should be documented on the basis of this documentation.
 Subsequently, the corresponding documentation MUST be updated.

 #### INF.3.A8 Fire protection in paths